‘The 1918 flu is still with us’: The deadliest pandemic ever is still causing problems today

 Over time, those who contracted the virus developed an immunity to the novel strand of influenza, and life returned to normal by the early 1920s, according to historians and medical experts.
 Reports at the time suggest the virus became less lethal as the pandemic carried on in waves.

 But the strand of the flu didn’t just disappear.
 The influenza virus continuously mutated, passing through humans, pigs and other mammals.
 The pandemic-level virus morphed into just another seasonal flu.
-Descendants of the 1918 H1N1 virus actually make up the influenza viruses we’re fighting today.
+Descendants of the 1918 H1N1 virus make up the influenza viruses we’re fighting today.

-“The 1918 flu is still with us, in that sense,” said Ann Reid, the executive director of the National Center for Science Education who successfully sequenced the genetic makeup of the 1918 influenza virus back in the 1990s.
+“The 1918 flu is still with us, in that sense,” said Ann Reid, the executive director of the National Center for Science Education who successfully sequenced the genetic makeup of the 1918 influenza virus in the 1990s.
 “It never went away.”

 It’s not clear exactly how or where the 1918 influenza outbreak began, but, at some point, the novel H1N1 virus passed from birds to humans.